 - MMSC hires Jim Trachier (of Hanover, NH) as first ski instructor.
 Trachier is a former cross-country ski racing and ski jumping titleholder.
 Rates for 10 lessons are $4 adults and $3 juniors.

 - The Nose Dive trail (originally laid out by MMSC directors Charlie Lord and Abner Coleman) is cut and would soon become one of the most famous trails in the annals of down-mountain skiing.
-The old Chin Clip was also cut.
+The old Chin Clip, and Smugglers Trail were also cut.

 - The chairman of the Club’s Jr. Competitions Committee, Howard Prestwich, organizes first inter-scholastic ski meet in Vermont.
 The Club would host every Vermont high school championship between 1935 and 1942.
 In 1939, the Vermont Headmasters Club would finally take responsibility for these races as one of its recognized activities.